trenten93/csc346_final/README.md

 The property crime map has a range of 0 to 90+ crimes and the color steps up with every 10 additional crimes.
 All data including population was from 2016.

-The crime data was sourced from[FBI UCR](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/tables/table-6/table-6.xls/view)
+The crime data was sourced from [FBI UCR](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/tables/table-6/table-6.xls/view)

 I built a program that took the city crime data and placed those into county totals and then I added those to the county crime reports so the totals would include both city and county law agency reports.